hashicorp/terraform-provider-aws/website/docs/r/chimesdkvoice_sip_media_application.html.markdown

 layout: "aws"
 page_title: "AWS: aws_chimesdkvoice_sip_media_application"
 description: |-
-  A SIP media application is a managed object that passes values from a SIP rule to a target AWS Lambda function.
+  A ChimeSDKVoice SIP Media Application is a managed object that passes values from a SIP rule to a target AWS Lambda function.
 ---

 # Resource: aws_chimesdkvoice_sip_media_application

-A SIP media application is a managed object that passes values from a SIP rule to a target AWS Lambda function.
+A ChimeSDKVoice SIP Media Application is a managed object that passes values from a SIP rule to a target AWS Lambda function.

 ## Example Usage